malindarathnayake/DigitalFoundations/docs/intro-course/hardware/index.md

 permalink: /intro-course/hardware
 ---

-# CPU & RAM Basics
+# Computer Hardware Fundamentals
 {: .no_toc }

-Understanding the fundamental components that power computers and how they process information.
+Understanding the components that power computers, from silicon to processing and memory.
 {: .fs-6 .fw-300 }

 ## Table of contents